-Leo Beebe, who died in 2001 was the conductor and problem solver of Ford's bid to win Le Mans.
-The former sports coach was Henry Ford's right-hand man in the pursuit of Ferrari, and became tasked with ensuring that the Blue Oval achieved overall victory at Le Mans and endurance racing’s other premier events: the Sebring 12 Hours and Daytona 24 Hours.
+Leo Beebe, Ford’s racing director, was the conductor and problem solver.
+Henry Ford’s right-hand man in the pursuit of Ferrari was tasked to oversee and ensure the Blue Oval achieved overall victory at Le Mans and endurance racing’s other premier events, including Sebring and Daytona.

 The project began almost immediately, and it soon turned to obsession as more millions of dollars were pumped into the project: determination, revenge and perhaps slight desperation the driving force.

-As director of special vehicles, it would be Beebe on the block if the project failed.
-Initially, he travelled to Britain and tasked Eric Broadly of Lola with producing a Ferrari-beater.
-A succession of retirements in the 1964 race and thin patience — not shown in the film — meant control of the project was then handed over to Shelby American.
-With Ford funding, Carol Shelby headed up the new Kar Kraft division dedicated to the GT40 operation.
+Initially, Eric Broadly of Lola was tasked by Beebe with producing a Ferrari-beater.
+A succession of retirements and thin patience meant control of the project was then handed over to Shelby American; Carol Shelby heading up the new Kar Kraft division dedicated to the GT40 operation.

-It was at this point that Shelby drafted Ken Miles into the fold.
-A renowned tester, his role in the development of the GT40 was crucial, though the path to the podium wasn't smooth.
+Shelby drafted Ken Miles into the fold.
+A renowned tester, his role in the development of the GT40 was crucial, though the path to the top step of the podium wasn’t smooth.

 The 1965 Le Mans race — the second to feature GT40s — put Ford on the edge of breaking point, with each of the GT40s suffering retirements relating to poor reliability while Enzo’s Ferraris took victory.

-To spread the risk, operations were then shifted between Shelby Automotive and Holman and Moody in the United States as well as Alan Mann Racing in the UK.
+Operations were then shifted between Shelby Automotive and Holman and Moody in the United States as well as Alan Mann Racing in the UK.
+There was infighting but, under the mediation of Beebe, the competitive atmosphere meant that intense development of the GT40 followed, creating the MkII.

 Mann constructed three GT40 entries to Ford Advanced Vehicles specification, with Shelby and H&M separately responsible for another three MkIIs each.
 The competition for Ford’s primary backing led to frayed relationships between the Ford teams, with each entry desperate for the majority of the funds to be directed toward their efforts to become the winning Ford.